-Being sleepy and irritable during the day.
+Feel tired and grumpy during the day.

-If your teen is showing signs of not getting enough sleep, you can:
+If your teen is showing signs of not getting enough sleep, you can try these tips.

 Talk about how your teen's body is changing.

 Encourage your teen to finish homework on weekends or during the day.

 Suggest after-school naps.

 Help your teen have a quiet bedroom.
-Turn off the computer, TV, cell phones, and other media.